 REMEMBER: This formal certification will be necessary to provide Medicaid billable peer support services.

 A credential for individuals with personal, lived experience in their own mental health recovery.
 By offering insight into the recovery process based on their own experience, peer specialists are able to provide a unique perspective while providing peer support services.
-This credential is for persons with serious mental health or co-occurring (mental health & substance use disorder) lived experience.
+This credential is for persons with mental health disorder lived experience.

 For more in depth information on the requirements please review the downloadable application above.